About Nigerian Dwarf Goats

 During winter, we switch our does over to a high quality alfalfa hay for extra protein during pregnancy and after kidding.
 They will continue on their grain mix with a few extra things added once they are in milk.

-All of our goats have 24/7 access to loose copper, zinc and kelp.
+All of our goats have 24/7 access to 2 different types of loose copper, zinc and kelp.
 Goats are very good at only taking what they need.

 Always discuss your goats needs with your vet.
 What is good for where we live, may not be good for where you live.
 We are not nutritional specialists where feeding goats is concerned.
 We only can share what works for our herd.